sjoerdjob/exhacktion/README.md

     pass
 ```

 Yes it would!
-And Exhaction is what'll make that happen for you.
+And Exhacktion is what'll make that happen for you.
 Of course,
 Python 3 already has that built-in, just for you.
 But it makes a nice use case.

 Furthermore, not only the standard library is plagued by this, but also the